With the cross-functional responsibilities of R&D team members growing, keeping things consistent needs to be as easy as possible.

 Mosaic – Typography

 The next building block was the use of fonts and typography.
-Again, research in readability and font selection proved helpful for the user base we designed to.
+Again, research in readability and font selection proved helpful for the user base we designed to skews a little older in age for our demographics.

 Mosiac – Icons